-The Supreme Harry Ell Premier Award 2018 … was awarded … To Harry Ell’s grandson John Jameson & The Summit Road Society for their ongoing good work on The Port Hills.
+The Supreme Harry Ell Premier Award 2018 … was awarded … To Harry Ell’s grandson Late John Jameson & The Summit Road Society for their ongoing outstanding work on The Port Hills.
 In 1948 the Summit Road Society was founded by Harry Ell’s grandson John Jameson with the Society’s objectives and long term goal to enhance, preserve and protect the nature, beauty and character of the Port Hills for future generations.

 Seventy years later, The Summit Road Society continues its commitment with its vital role in The Cashmere/Port Hills Christchurch Community.
 President Bill Woods of the Summit Road Society spoke when he received the Harry Ell Premier Award on behalf of his Summit Road Society Team quoted ” By comparing a glass half empty and a glass half full – on how it must have been very difficult for Harry Ell and John Jameson in their days of struggle, without the resources and the pessimistic minds which made things unbearable for them without this support ..
 Nowadays the modern generation are more educated, optimistic with flexibility with options to suit or to choose from .. which means there is hope in everything we do for the better future.
 We are the hope for the Future.